- Sandy – a Girl Like You (artist Juliana Buch) – final episode

 - The Spirit from the Sea – Strange Story (artist Mario Capaldi)

-- Linda’s Fox (artist Ron Tiner)
+- Linda’s Fox (artist and writer Ron Tiner)

 - What about a Wedding? (writer Maureen Spurgeon)